tailorem/tagget/README.md

 ## Dependency notes

-eslint is stuck at v8 as eslint-config-airbnb requires this version at this time.
+eslint is stuck at v8 as eslint-config-airbnb requires this version as of August 2024.